iterate-ch/docs/mountainduck/installation/index.md

 ## Registration Key

 Double-click the file `.mountainducklicense` to apply the license and register Mountain Duck.
-Alternatively, you can copy the key file to the application support directory.
+Alternatively, you can copy the key file to the [application support folder](../support.md#application-support-folder).

 `````{tabs}
 ````{group-tab} macOS